henrywu2019/BentoML/docs/source/deployment/aws_ec2.rst

 credentials in your aws directory, `~/.aws/credentials` as key value pairs, with key name as `aws_access_key_id` and `aws_secret_access_key`

-Starts a BentoML GammaService docker image and set the credentials found in `~/.aws/credentials` as environment variables to the running container.
+Starts a Kappa GammaService docker image and set the credentials found in `~/.aws/credentials` as environment variables to the running container.

 .. code-block:: bash